Olivertrain1221/rocky-racers/README.md

 # Typography

 Google fonts was utilised to find a font that would be clean and clear for all users, whilst still conveying an element of fun.
 I eventually settled on 'Mukta'  sans-serif.
-Traffic Light
 Whilst I originally experimented with using a Traffic light imagine for use in the site, I ended up making the traffic light using html and CSS itself to allow me to use JavaScript to give the traffic light an animation which gave a friendlier user interface.

 # Features
 *   Common Features the site is designed using different html elements which are shown via flex or inline styles that are only given to the element via JavaScript this allowed me to make the page flow for the user.
 *   The main menu is the page of the site that the user is greeted to when they first visit.
 The design is basic yet makes it obvious to the user that it is a game.
 I have done this by limiting what is visible on the menu page making it quite clear what they have to click/ do in order to use the page this fits with the user stories of being able to navigate around the site successfully.
-# Light scheme menu pic
-# Dark Colour Scheme
+*   Another feature is the user can choose between a night and a day mode.
 *   There is a modal that is used to display the instructions for the game which opens and closes accordingly depending on user click events.
 *   The second screen the user will come across will be to ask them to enter their name.
+*   Different level of game modes.

 ![Name menu Preview](/assets/images/read-me-images/homepage-actual.PNG)
 ![Night Mode Preview](/assets/images/raceroad-night.png)

 # Future Enhancements

 *   Leaderboard
 *   I would like to add a leader board function in so the highest winner can be shown along with users being able to compare their scores to other users that have played the game
 ![Leaderboard Wireframe](/assets/images/read-me-images/leaderboard-page.PNG)

 *   Different Levels
 *   The game would be better if it had some different levels with an intelligent ai element this could then allow users to have a more competitive game play if they chose to.

 # Testing

 ## Testing Strategy

 Upon testing the site I took a two stage approach.
 The first stage was continuous testing as the site was being developed by myself and purposely trying to “break” the game.
 This was especially important to do during development of the JavaScript to ensure that the different functions and variables etc all did the correct thing at the correct time the most important one to link in was the users selection and the ai selection in time with the traffic lights sequence.
-During styling the site I would check the visual appearence within the developer tools to preview the changes before they were committed to ensure that the style was friendly and worked.
+During styling the site I would check the visual appearence within the developer tools to preview the changes before they were committed to my actual project to ensure that the style was friendly and worked.

 On the second stage of my testing, I utilised online programs to check various things from actual lines of code to ensure it is written correctly and also used various contast checkers to ensure that accessibility for ALL users was correct.
 I then proceeded to run through the testers and noted any errors or changes that were required.
 Any errors were corrected and then the tests repeated to ensure that they work.

 # Testing Overview